Bolognese Dog Origin

 During the Renaissance, the breed was a favorite among the elite, with King Umberto of Italy presenting a Bolognese to Princess Jose of Belgium on her birthday.
 In 1668, Cosimo de Medici sent eight Bolognese to Brussels, where they were gifted to wealthy and influential families.

-The Bolognese is a joyful, playful, and affectionate companion who thrives on spending time with their owner.
+The Bolognese is one of the dog breeds that is joyful, playful, and affectionate companion who thrives on spending time with their owner.
 They are well-suited as family pets or as loving companions for elderly individuals.
 This breed adores children but should always be supervised during interactions, as children’s rough play could potentially hurt the dog or provoke a bite.

 The Bolognese dog has a sweet and easygoing temperament, often seeking to stay close to its owners.
 They are intelligent and curious, but not overly energetic, making them perfect for relaxed households.